 To determine the quality of a water body, the chemical, biological and physical conditions of a water body must be measured.
-Chemical measurements, biological surveys, and visual observations (physical) provide a “big picture” of what’s happening in a water body.
+Chemical measurements, biological surveys, and visual observations (physical) provide a “big picture” of what’s happening in a water body (citation).
 The following is a list of indicators (physical, chemical and biological) that are often measured to assess the quality of water (Ruth at el,.
 2021).
 These parameters are the one which is applied in the calculation of Water quality index (WQI)

 Physical indicators; Some physical indicators of the quality of a water sample from any source include, Temperature - Electrical Conductivity - Taste - Total Suspended Solids (TSS), Turbidity - Odor - Color - Total Dissolved Solids (TDS)